 Tailor each and every CV.
 Different adverts will contain different keywords and phrases.
 If you want your CV to be one of the top rated for each position, you must tailor your skills and experience to each opportunity.

-Talk to Connor today about careers support.
+You can talk to Connor today about careers support.